moaatt2/test-blog/docs/_posts/2026-01-25-spinal-elf-jewelery-set.md

 Over time, rubber rings can bend out of their original shape (which you can see in the photos below), but they are not damaged.
 As a somewhat loose-fitting set constructed from lightweight materials, the jewelry is quite comfortable to wear.

 Were I to make this project again, I would only change two things.
-The first would be to source 16 {% include abbreviations/swg.html %} glow-in-the-dark rings if possible.
-The second would be to try to find water-resistant hooks and clasps for more assured longevity.
+The first would be to source 16 {% include abbreviations/swg.html %} glow-in-the-dark rings, if possible.
+The second would be to try to find water-resistant earring backings and clasps for more assured longevity.

 Overall, I found this project very rewarding to make, and I enjoy seeing my friend wearing it.
 The result is aesthetically pleasing, relatively inexpensive to make, and easy to care for, although it can be a bit challenging to construct.
 If you are interested in trying something similar yourself and already have a simpler project (like these [Beez Stew Bracelets]({{ site.baseurl }}{% post_url 2025-11-02-beez-stew-bracelet %})) or two under your belt, I would recommend giving it a try.
 Please feel free to use my [contact form]({{ site.baseurl }}/contact) if you have any questions.